 It is one of the ten charter clubs of MLS, having competed in the league since its inaugural season of 1996.
 It’s named after the American Revolution – colonial revolt of 1775-1783 when thirteen British colonies won their independence in the north-east USA.

 The logo of this club points to its territorial belonging.
 Emblem mirrors the flag of New England’s six states: red cloth with the pine in the canton.
-Color scheme – a combination of blue, red, and white – is reflected in the New England Revolution logo; it hasn’t changed since 1996.
+The color scheme – a combination of blue, red, and white – is reflected in the New England Revolution logo; it hasn’t changed since 1996.

 Meaning and History